Inventory Control with Modulated Demand and a Partially Observed Modulation Process: Conclusions

 \section{Conclusions}

 We have presented and analyzed an inventory control problem having a modulation process that affects demand and that is partially observed by the demand and AOD processes.
-The demand and AOD processes inform the decision maker (DM) about the state of the modulation process and hence inform the DM regarding future demand.
-We modeled the problem as a POMDP assuming that the DM knows the current number of items in the inventory and the current belief function of the modulation process prior to making a replenishment decision.
-Current and past demand and AOD data are used to construct and update the belief function.
-This model was shown to generalize several of the Markov-modulated demand and the Bayesian updating models in the literature.

-Assuming \Cref{A1} holds and the reorder cost $K = 0$, we generalized results found throughout the literature that there exists an optimal policy that is a myopic base stock policy.
+Assuming \acs{AC} holds and the reorder cost $K = 0$, we generalized results found throughout the literature that there exists an optimal policy that is a myopic base stock policy.
 We also developed a simple, easily implemented description of the optimal myopic base stock levels, as a function of the belief function.
-We determined conditions that imply \Cref{A1} holds and an algorithm for computing the expected cost function.

-When \Cref{A1} is violated and $K=0$, we examined the base stock policy that is optimal when \Cref{A1} holds as a suboptimal policy and used the expected cost accrued by this suboptimal policy as an upper bound on the optimal expected cost function.
+When \acs{AC} is violated and $K=0$, we examined the the base stock policy that is optimal when \acs{AC} holds as a suboptimal policy yielding an upper bound.
 We presented a lower bound on the optimal expected cost function and a bound on the difference between the upper and lower bounds.
-An example indicated that the bound on the difference between these two bounds can be quite small, indicating that even when \Cref{A1} is violated, the optimal base stock policy for the case where \Cref{A1} is not violated may be quite good.
-A thorough numerical investigation of the quality of this policy when \Cref{A1} is violated is a topic for future research.
-We then presented a tighter lower bound that assumed \Cref{A1} holds within a $\delta > 0$ and showed that this tighter lower bound improves as $\delta$ gets smaller.
+A numerical study indicated that the bound on the difference between these two bounds can be quite small, indicating that even when \acs{AC} is violated, the optimal base stock policy for the case where \acs{AC} is not violated may be quite good.

-When $K > 0$ and \Cref{A1} holds, we showed that there exists optimal $(s, S)$ policies, dependent on the belief function, and determined upper and lower bounds on $s$ and $S$ for the finite and infinite horizon cases, where each bound is dependent on the belief function of the modulation process.
+When $K > 0$, we showed that there exists optimal $(s, S)$ policies, dependent on the belief function, and determined upper and lower bounds on $s$ and $S$ for the finite and infinite horizon cases, where each bound is dependent on the belief function of the modulation process.
 We showed that each of these bounds and the values of $s$ and $S$ for the finite and infinite horizon cases are constant within regions of the belief space and that these regions can be described by a finite number of linear inequalities.
-We outlined an approach for determining an optimal $(s, S)$ policy and the resultant expected cost function for the finite horizon case. \normalem \ECSwitch
+We outlined an approach for determining an optimal $(s, S)$ policy and the resultant expected cost function for the finite horizon case.